university-of-york/github-wiki-publish-action/README.md

 ## Usage

-In a new or existing workflow, add a step using `SwiftDocOrg/github-wiki-publish-action@v1` with a path to a directory containing the documentation you wish to upload.
+In a new or existing workflow, add a step using `university-of-york/github-wiki-publish-action@2.0.0` with the following parameters:

+- `source-path` - A path to the directory of files to publish
+- `target-path` - A path to the directory in the wiki repository to publish to (optional, default: `./`)
+- `delete-existing` - Whether to delete files existing in the target path that aren't present in the source path (optional, default: `false`)

 ```yml
 name: Documentation